yyx990803/pod/README.md

 After this, add a webhook to your GitHub repo pointing at your web interface's `/hooks/my-remote-app`.
 The webhook will trigger a fetch and restart just like local apps.
 By default a remote app will be tracking the master branch only, if you want to track a different branch, you can change it in the config file.

+You can also set up a remote app to track an arbitrary git address.
+However in that case you need to manually make a POST request conforming to the [GitHub webhook payload](https://help.github.com/articles/post-receive-hooks).

 ## Configuration

 The config file lives at `~/.podrc`.
 Note since 0.7.0 all fields follow the underscore format so check your config file if things break after upgrading.